How blue is blue?

 Useful yoga postures for the blues

-Yoga postures and pranayama open the way to create space in the body, and in the mind, and to open yourself up to healing, as well as to a different way of being.
+Yoga postures and / or pranayama (breath meditation), open the way to create space in the body, and in the mind, and to open yourself up to healing, as well as to a different way of being.

-In India, for centuries, backbends have been used to help depression and blue moods.
+In India, for millennia, backbends have been used to help depression and blue moods.

 In the process, standing poses bring a feeling of clarity, determination, and mental steadiness.
 From a mental perspective, they help us feel “grounded”.